jeff4/a7/src/pages/posts/2-plan.md

 ***
 ## Next items and other interesting notes
-1. Finish GBC chapter 8 on optimization
+1. Finish GBC chapter 8 on optimization.
+All raw content has been entered.
+Now need to edit breaks etc.
 1. Reread Introduction from p.
 1 - 26 on history of AI / ML.
 Note this from p.
 4 of introduction:
 	1. The quintessential example of a representation learning algorithm is **the autoencoder**.
 	1. An autoencoder is the combination of an **encoder function**, which converts the input data into a diﬀerent representation, and a **decoder function**, which converts the new representation back into the original format.